 1. Offline maps and saved locations

 Your first layer should be offline mapping.
 Download the city or region before departure, star your hotel, station, airport, embassy, clinic, and backup accommodation, then test that the map still works in airplane mode.
+If that test fails at home, it would have failed in the arrival queue too.

 This matters even more in transport-heavy destinations.
 Articles like Travelling Around Oslo by Public Transport become more useful when paired with saved offline stations and route landmarks.